karzunn/dmsp-to-aacgm/README.md

 ## Acknowledgements

-This project was guided by Simon Wing.
+The software was written by Carson O'Ffill and the project was guided by Simon Wing.
 We also acknowledge the following grants:

 **NASA Grants**:
 - 80NSSC20K0704